wayneIBM/vpc-on-classic/errors.md

 ## validation_invalid_ipv6_cidr
 **Message**: The value is not a valid IPv6 CIDR.

-Currently, IPv6 is not supported.
-Please use an IPv4 address.
+Currently, IPv6 is not supported, use an IPv4 address.

 ## validation_invalid_address
 **Message**: The value is not a valid address.